jermth/azcycle/README.md

 * The follwing attributes from the service principal: `applicationSecret`, `tenantId`, `applicationId`
 *  `cyclecloudAdminPW`: Specifiy a password for the `admin` user for the Cyclecloud application server.
 The password needs to meet the following specifications:

+        Between 3-8 characters and meeting three of the following four conditions:
         - Contains an upper case character
         - Contains a lower case character
         - Contains a number